pybash1/rrpm-docs/completions.md

 {% endtabs %}

 {% hint style="warning" %}
-Shell needs to be restarted for changes to take effet
+Shell needs to be restarted for changes to take effect
 {% endhint %}